MrCreosote/KBaseMinHashExperimentsAndScripts/README.md

-# Testing Sourmash / Mash against KBase CI RefSeq
+# Testing homology algorithms against KBase CI RefSeq

-This is a very Q&D exercise in preparing KBase CI RefSeq assemblies for searching via Sourmash and Mash.
+This is a very Q&D exercise in preparing KBase CI RefSeq assemblies for searching via LAST, Sourmash, and Mash.
 There's tons of opportunities for speeding this up.

 Test bed is a laptop with 32GB memory, 7500rpm disks, and a Intel i7-3840QM quad core hyperthreaded processor at 2.8GHz with Ubuntu 14.04 running in a VirtualBox VM with 26GB memory and 4 virtual